By Ian Fraser

 It is not yet clear, however, whether such a plan even crossed Goodwin’s mind.

-Speaking on December 6, Goodwin argued that RBS’s prime motivation for the ABN Amro deal was to diversify its asset base and give the Edinburgh bank a wider range of strategic options.
+Speaking at the time of a pre-close trading update on December 6, Goodwin argued that RBS’s prime motivation for the ABN Amro deal was to diversify its asset base and give the Edinburgh bank a wider range of strategic options.
 “What we’ve been trying to do for a long time now is build a group that has sufficient diversification in its income streams that we’ve opportunity to participate in growth whenever and wherever it happens.
 No single economy is ever going to be booming all the time but having a finger in a greater number of pies gives us a greater opportunity to deliver sustainable good quality earnings.”

 He said: “It hasn’t exactly been beer and skittles this year but we’re anticipating a strong set of results.
 I think you’ll see in the body of the pre-close trading statement a comment suggesting that when you strip out the markdowns and the gains, you’ll see a growth trajectory that’s pretty consistent.”